 The force exerted by a spring on the battery(s) often affects the electrical conductivity.
 The higher the force, the better the contact, especially where surface oxidation on the battery contacts may be present.

 During the design, the mechanical functionality of the battery contact, including how it will be assembled, and it’s suitability for specific soldering processes, should be considered.

 A connector design which combines spring loaded contacts with a plastic housing can allow fitment to various shapes and sizes of products, as well as provide stability and proper work-holding and alignment during assembly.

-Springcontacts.com will work with you, and the marketplace Sellers, to create an effective battery contact design for your application.
+Springcontacts.com is available to work with you, to create an effective battery contact design for your application.